 Michael J Richards

 Michael is founder Chair of Northants Writers’ Ink.
 In 2015, he edited Northants Writers’ Ink first anthology Tales of the Scorpion and in 2016, its second, While Glancing out of a Window.
-Both are available on Amazon (paperback and Kindle versions) and other good bookselling websites.
+The third anthology, Talking Without Being Interrupted, published in 2017, was also edited by Michael.
+All three books are available from Amazon (paperback and Kindle versions) and other good bookselling websites.

 He is also Chair of Northampton Literature Group and leads its Writing Circle.
 He is a Deputy Chair of Northampton Writing Group, a member of Northants Authors and a judge for the H E Bates Short Story Competition.

-In 2014, he published Afterwards Our Buildings Shape Us, a comic horror novella, also available.
+In 2014, he published Afterwards Our Buildings Shape Us, a comic horror novella.
 In 2015, he wrote and directed The Isolated Essence of a Subject, a twenty-minute film.
-In 2017, he published Bodies for Sale!, a collection of twenty weird tales, and Frank Spencer: His Life, Times and Crimes, the true life story of a career criminal.
-Both are available from all good online booksellers.
+In 2017, he published Bodies for Sale!, a collection of twenty weird tales, and Frank Peters: His Life, Times and Crimes, the true life story of a career criminal.
+All Michael's books are available from Amazon and online booksellers.

 Allan Shipham is a founder member and former Treasurer of Northants' Writers Ink.
 New to writing as a hobby, he uses the support from the group to develop his skills, exploring new ideas and undertake challenges set by the other members of the group.
 When Tales of the Scorpion was published, Allan developed a single short story he had already written.
 In the second anthology he shares a wide scope of his work for your enjoyment.